 Still in need of things to do?
 Or in need of other sources of support?
 Consider:

-- Participating in events sponsored by the Office of Student Activities events like Best of Baltimore and Late Night and/or; (Becky, please hyperlink to these offices)
+- Participating in events sponsored by the Office of Student Activities events like Best of Baltimore and Late Night

 If you are struggling with low self-confidence, hopelessness, social anxiety, or just need a safe space to vent, consider making an appointment with a counselor at the Counseling Center.